• Feb 25, 2025

 1. Taj Mahal, Agra

-The finest example of Mughal architecture and a jewel of Muslim architecture in the country, the Taj Mahal, blends various elements from Indian, Persian, and Islamic architectural styles and has become one of the seven wonders of the world.
+The finest example of Mughal architecture and a jewel of Muslim architecture in the country, the Taj Mahal blends elements of Indian, Persian, and Islamic architectural styles and has become one of the seven wonders of the world.
 The mausoleum that reveals the potential of the paradisical garden, located in front of the river Yamuna, in two ways: first, as an ideal memorial and second, as a practical worldly construct, has become the most popular tourist spot in India.

-• Best time to visit- The best time to visit is in the cooler months, from October to March.
+• Best time to visit: The cooler months, from October to March.

 • Nearby places to visit- Mehtab Bagh, Agra Chaupati, Soami Bagh, Agra Fort, Fatehpur Sikri, Akbar's Tomb, and Itimad-ul-daula's Tomb.